Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The sum is: 107
 ```

-Clearly we’ll need a loop that uses `scanf` to read a number and then adds the number to a running total.
+Clearly we'll need a loop that uses `scanf` to read a number and then adds the number to a running total.

 Letting `n` represent the number just read and sum the total of all numbers previously read, we end up with the following program: